Tec4Sho/check-file/README.md

       continue-on-error: true

-- Action runs using either `cppcheck, shellcheck` packages and `checkmake` linux development tools at their default debug settings.
+- Action runs using either [cppcheck] [shellcheck] packages and [checkmake] linux development tools at their default debug settings.

 - .github/workflow/Check-File-Action.yml
   - Example template to run checks locally on your repository files located in the required path for running github workflow actions.